 When men and women choose their jobs, they tend to be influenced by “what the market will bear.”
 (Perhaps to better understand this, think of when, say, we want to find the right price for a car we plan to sell: we may look through the local newspapers to get an idea of the prices being asked by others with the same car in roughly the same condition.
 We can’t ask a lot more than the average, because prospective buyers won’t “bear” it.
 Thus, our price is set by “what the market will bear.”)

 The vast majority of women are (still) either financially supported by a man or anticipate being supported by a man who they consider the primary provider.
-So most women, influenced by the support of a husband (often unconsciously*), or influenced by the anticipated support of a husband, are able to bear lower pay than men, who as the primary provider are expected to do most or all of the spouse supporting.
+So most women, influenced by the support of a husband (often unconsciously*), or influenced by the anticipated support of a husband, are able to bear lower pay than men, who as the putative primary provider are expected to do most or all of the spouse supporting.
 Many women, married women in particular, might be comparable to teens who live with, and are supported by, their parents and who are able to accept a job that pays little, while their parents must earn enough to support both the teens and themselves.
 Women as a supported group thus have been able, in the marketplace of jobs, to bear the low-paying jobs that men as supporters generally have been unable to bear.
 Women often can regard their husband as an “employer” who pays them to work at home tending the hearth and raising the children while he raises the income.
 So they often need not necessarily seek a higher-paying real employer.

 An example of why even the most educated, sophisticated women average less even in the same profession: “In 2011, 22% of male physicians and 44% of female physicians worked less than full time, up from 7% of men and 29% of women from Cejka’s 2005 survey.” –amednews.com, March 26, 2012